East Pool

 West Pool

-The prototype for the West pool is the circa 1947 watering hole at The Palms in Borrego Springs CA. The names of Hollywood stars from the period haunt the facility.
-The Golf Widow chooses to commune with Astrud Gilberto’s “The Girl from Ipanema” (1964) and Crystal Waters’ “The Boy from Ipanema” (1996) in addition to the immaterial celebrity presences.
-The desert inn is also the prototype for a Future Fairway generated by a 3D printer.
+The prototype for the West pool is the circa 1947 watering hole at The Palms in Borrego Springs CA. The names of Hollywood stars from the period haunt the oasis.
+The Golf Widow communes with the immaterial celebrity presences when not with Astrud Gilberto’s “The Girl from Ipanema” (1964) and Crystal Waters’ “The Boy from Ipanema” (1996).

-You don’t have to be a Boy Scout to make a wish inside our vintage tent for Candy Crunch, Chocolate Eclair and Toasted Almond ice cream bars and King and Sundae cones.
-Good Humor® sold its fleet of trucks in 1976, but the nearest kitchen freezer may contain these restoratives.
-In summer heat intensified by the non-permeable tent, wash them down with the Boy Scouts of America® aluminum, 1.75-quart pot’s municipal water (or cool your forehead with it).
-Although the well has not been blessed officially, it is venerated by those who have relished its sacrament of Good Humor and accompanying ablutions.
+Combat summer heat by washing down ice cream bars (choice of Candy Crunch, Chocolate Eclair and Toasted Almond) and cones (King and Sundae) with municipal water from the Boy Scouts of America® aluminum, 1.75-quart pot (or cool your forehead with it).
+Although the well protected by its non-permeable tent has not been blessed officially, it is venerated by those who have relished its sacrament of Good Humor and accompanying ablutions.

 Tobar Mhoire (Maria/Mary’s Well)